-One of the most common things I hear when I talk to someone who wants to refinance who cannot qualify is, “I will save money by refinancing, I am paying the higher payments now, so why won’t the bank let me refinance to a lower payment?”
-It’s simple, a bank (many times a new and different bank) is analyzing what it sees as new risk and a new client.
-Why should this bank take on a new loan, even if it benefits the borrower, when they think there is repayment risk?
+There is a common comment I hear when I talk to someone who wants to refinance who cannot qualify.
+I hear, “I will save money by refinancing.
+I am paying the higher payments now.
+So why won’t the bank let me refinance to a lower payment?”
+It’s simple.
+A bank is analyzing what it sees as new risk and a new loan.
+Why should this bank take on a new loan when they think there is repayment risk?

+Even if it benefits the borrower, the bank won’t do the loan unless it meets all guidelines.

-Even if its the same bank that has the loan now that you are talking to about a refinance, if they see an unqualified borrower, they cannot approve the loan since its does not meet Fannie Mae/Freddie Mac standards.
-Without meeting Fannie Mae/Freddie Mac standards they’d have an unsalable loan on their hands, that would not fit Fannie Mae/Freddie Mac guidelines.
-If you cannot sell a loan into the Fannie Mae/Freddie Mac secondary market, there is no point in doing the loan, because very few banks hold their own loans.
+Why can’t I refinance?
+I make my payments now to my current lender?
+Even if it’s the same bank that has the loan now that you are talking to about a refinance, it may be a problem.
+If they see an unqualified borrower they cannot approve the loan if it does not meet Fannie Mae/Freddie Mac standards.
+Without meeting Fannie Mae/Freddie Mac standards they’d have an unsalable loan on their hands.
+If you cannot sell a loan into the Fannie Mae/Freddie Mac secondary market there is no point in doing the loan.
+Very few banks hold their own loans, most banks sell their loans.
 Almost all loans are sold off as mortgage backed securities in the secondary market.

-Some clients who want to refinance are stunned they cannot do so when:
+Some clients who want to refinance are stunned they cannot do so in the below scenarios:

 -they do not currently have a job.

-While all these scenarios are a shame, and these are the people that really need to save money, the bank’s position will be, “why should we take on this new risk, and take the risk off of the hands of some other bank that currently has it.”
+All these scenarios are a shame, and these are the people that really need to save money.
+However, the bank’s position will be, “why should we take on this new risk and take the risk off of the hands of some other bank that currently has it.”

 I had a potential client who stated, “Please understand that the house is worth $1,000,000 approximately and that I am asking to refinance a mortgage for $215,000.
 If this has to become an aggravation for me in terms of documents, statements, questions, etc. I’d rather stay with my current mortgage.”